danforthcenter/plantcv/docs/read_image.md

 ## Read Image

-Reads image into numpy ndarray and splits the path and image filename.
+Reads image into numpy ndarray and splits the path and image filename (*see note about when `mode='envi'`).
 Most modes of use of this function is a wrapper for the OpenCV function [imread](http://docs.opencv.org/modules/highgui/doc/reading_and_writing_images_and_video.html).

 **plantcv.readimage**(*filename, mode="native"*)